mabel-dev/opteryx/docs/03 SQL Reference/07 Aggregates.md

-# SQL Aggregates
+# Aggregates

 Aggregates are functions that combine multiple rows into a single value.
-Aggregates can only be used in the SELECT and HAVING clauses of a SQL query.
+Aggregates can only be used in the `SELECT` and `HAVING` clauses of a SQL query.

-When the ORDER BY clause is provided, the values being aggregated are sorted after applying the function.
+When the `ORDER BY` clause is provided, the values being aggregated are sorted after applying the function.

 Most aggregates require all of the data in the result set in order to complete, for large datasets this may result in memory issues.